elessartech/northwind-dashboard/README.md

 - Introduce end-to-end tests (e.g. with cypress) to the frontend part of the app.
 - Add data pagination.
 - Set up CI/CD pipelines.
+- Write more unit tests for the frontend.